-Auditing involves closely reviewing financial statements to ensure accuracy in reporting.
-Individuals, small businesses, and large corporations go through audits that can be conducted either internally (by the company itself) or externally (by a hired accounting firm).
-The U.S. Internal Revenue Service (IRS) also conducts audits of tax filings.
+Auditing involves closely reviewing business processes and documents, such as financial statements to ensure accuracy in reporting.
+Individuals, small businesses, and large corporations go through audits, which auditors conduct either internally (by auditors employed by the company itself) or externally (by accounting firms).

-Auditing essentially means investigating — audits can be simple reviews of a specific company process or large-scale independent examinations of an organization’s finances.
-In accounting, an audit usually involves looking at an individual’s or company’s financial records and determining if they are accurate.
+Auditing means investigating — audits can be simple reviews of specific company processes or large-scale independent examinations of an organization’s finances.
+In accounting, an audit usually involves looking at an individual’s or company’s financial records and determining if they’re accurate.